EGPostema/DrawerDissect/README.md

 You can use the ```cd``` and ```ls``` commands to navigate through the directory and see what folders and files are present.
 You can also use ```pwd``` to check your current directory, which should be ```coloroptera```

-Make sure that you have all of the following within the main project folder:
+**Before you start processing new images,** make sure that you have all of the following within the main project folder:

 ```
 coloroptera/